On the Effects of Quantisation on Model Uncertainty in Bayesian Neural Networks: Methodology

 \subsubsection{Monte Carlo Dropout (MCD)}

 The quantisation of MCD in shown in Figure~\ref{fig:quant_mcd}.
 We propose methodology for quantisation of the standard MCD implementation~\citep{gal2016dropout}, that corresponds to applying Bernoulli mask of zeros and ones $\boldsymbol{K} \in \mathbb{R}^{I \times M}$ with respect to an input with $M$ features and $I$ samples for each weight-bearing layer, except the input.
 Additionally the masked input is scaled by the proportion of zeros in the mask, such that $\boldsymbol{f}_x=\boldsymbol{K}\odot \boldsymbol{f}_i\frac{1}{1-p}$ and $\boldsymbol{q}_x=\boldsymbol{K}\odot \boldsymbol{q}_i\frac{1}{1-p}$, where $p$ is the probability of sampling zero and $\odot$ is an element-wise multiplication.
 Thus $\boldsymbol{f}_x,\boldsymbol{q}_x$ values replace $\boldsymbol{f}_i,\boldsymbol{q}_i$ values with respect to equation~\eqref{eq:quantisation_3}.
 We add separate SQ node to the multiplication of the $\boldsymbol{K}$ with the input, since due to the factor $\frac{1}{1-p}$ and zeroing-out some inputs, the respective $S$ and $Z$ will change.
 When generating the $\boldsymbol{K}$, we absorb the $\frac{1}{1-p}$ into the mask for efficient computation.
+Thus, $\boldsymbol{K}$ does not include optimisable parameters and SQ is not directly needed after $\boldsymbol{K}$.
 Note that during performing QAT it is necessary to generate the mask in floating-point, while in a quantised mode the $\boldsymbol{K}$ needs to take into account the $Z$ of $\boldsymbol{q}_i$.
 Weights are simply quantised according to equation \eqref{eq:quantisation_1} and by adding an SQ node as discussed in the Section~\ref{sec:methodology_q_qat}.